certtools/intelmq/docs/User-Guide.md

 * `defaults.conf`: default values for bots and their behavior, e.g. error handling, log options and pipeline configuration.
 Will be removed in the [future](https://github.com/certtools/intelmq/issues/267).
-* `startup.conf`: Maps the bot ids to python modules.
 * `runtime.conf`: Configuration for the individual bots.
 * `pipeline.conf`: Defines source and destination queues per bot.
 * `BOTS`: Includes configuration hints for all bots.
 E.g. feed URLs or database connection parameters.
-Use this as a template for `startup.conf` and `runtime.conf`.
+Use this as a template for `runtime.conf`.
 Also read by the intelmq-manager.

-To configure a new bot, you need to define it first in `startup.conf`.
-Then do the configuration in `runtime.conf` using the bot if.
+To configure a new bot, you need to define and configure it in `runtime.conf` using the template from BOTS.
 Configure source and destination queues in `pipeline.conf`.
 Use the IntelMQ Manager mentioned above to generate the configuration files if unsure.